rvalitov/widgetkit-map-ex/README.md

 * **Access to the original [Google Map object](https://developers.google.com/maps/documentation/javascript/reference#Map)** - Javascript object that is used in creation of the map.
 So, the user may change and/or modify the object as he needs from any web page using Javascript which provides vast opportunities for Javascript programmers to customize the map using native [Google Map API](https://developers.google.com/maps/documentation/javascript/tutorial), [read more](https://github.com/rvalitov/widgetkit-map-ex/wiki/Working-with-Google-Map-object-(for-Javascript-programmers)).

 # Supported platforms
-* The latest code is based on Widgetkit 2.5.3, however it should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
-Tested on Widgetkit 2.6.x, 2.7.x and 2.8.x too.
+* The core code is based on Widgetkit 2.5.3 and was updated since accordingly.
+This widget should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
+Tested with Widgetkit 2.6.x, 2.7.x, 2.8.x, 2.9.x too.
 * PHP5 and PHP7 compatible
 * Joomla 3.4.x or later.
 Tested on Joomla 3.4.x, 3.5.x, 3.6.x.
 * Wordpress 4.4.x or later